-(b) A person may pay for reservations made through the Oregon State Parks Reservation Center by personal check, money order, certified check, department issued gift certificates or travelers check (in U.S. funds) if the person's arrival date is ten or more days from the time the reservation is made.
-These forms of payment are not accepted for reservations made on the Internet.
+(b) A person may pay by personal check, money order, certified check, department issued gift certificates or travelers check (in U.S. funds).

 (c) The department must receive payment within five calendar days of the date the person makes the reservation.
 If payment is not received within this time frame, the department will cancel the reservation.
 The person remains responsible for the \$8 transaction fee for each reservation request.